Nonperturbative decay of bipartite discrete time crystals: Abstract

 \section{Abstract}

-We study time-crystalline order in periodically driven quantum Ising models on disorder-free decorated lattices.
-Using a tensor network ansatz for the state which reflects the geometry of a unit cell of the lattice, we show through finite entanglement scaling that the system has an exponentially long-lived subharmonic response in the thermodynamic limit.
-The resulting discrete time crystal is not only stable to imperfections in the transverse field, but also exhibits a bipartite rigidity to generic perturbations in the longitudinal field.
+We study prethermal time-crystalline order in periodically driven quantum Ising models on disorder-free decorated lattices.
+Using a tensor network ansatz for the state which reflects the geometry of a unit cell of the lattice, we show through finite entanglement scaling that the system has an exponentially long-lived subharmonic response in the thermodynamic limit, which decays nonperturbatively in deviations from a perfect periodic drive.
+The resulting prethermal discrete time crystal is not only stable to imperfections in the transverse field, but also exhibits a bipartite rigidity to generic perturbations in the longitudinal field.
 We call this state a bipartite discrete time crystal and reveal a rich prethermal phase diagram, including multiple regions of bipartite time-crystalline order, uniform time-crystalline order and thermalization, with boundaries depending delicately on the topology of the decorated lattice.
 Our results thus uncover a variety of time crystals which may be realized on current digital quantum processors and analog quantum simulators.